drogenlied/debian-pyvisa/docs/source/advanced/architecture.rst

 appropriate object.
 If needed, you will be able to access the ``VisaLibrary`` object directly using the |visalib| attribute.

 The ``VisaLibrary`` does the low-level calls.
-In the default NI Backend, levels 1 and 2 are implemented in the same package called :mod:`pyvisa.ctwrapper` (which stands for ctypes wrapper).
+In the default IVI Backend, levels 1 and 2 are implemented in the same package called :mod:`pyvisa.ctwrapper` (which stands for ctypes wrapper).
 This package is included in PyVISA.